 Electric speed mingles the cultures of prehistory with the dregs of industrial marketeers, the nonliterate with the semiliterate and the postliterate.
 Mental breakdown of varying degrees is the very common result of uprooting and inundation with new information and endless new patterns of information.
 Wyndham Lewis made this a theme of his group of novels called The Human Age.
-The first of these, The Childermass, is concerned precisely with accelerated media change as a kind of massacre of the innocents.
+The first of these.
+The Childerraass, is concerned precisely with accelerated media change as a kind of massacre of the innocents.
 In our own world as we become more aware of the effects of technology on psychic formation and manifestation, we are losing all confidence in our right to assign guilt.
-Ancient prehistoric societies regard violent crime as pathetic.
-The killer is regarded as we do a cancer victim.
-"How terrible it must be to feel like that," they say.
-J. M. Synge took up this idea very effectively in his Playboy of the Western World.
+Ancient prehistoric societies regard violent crime as pathetic. sheer speeding up the mechanical, carried us from the world of sequence and connections into the world of creative configuration and structure.
+The message of the movie medium is that of transition from lineal connections to configurations.
+It is the transition that produced the now quite correct observation: "If it works, it's obsolete."
+When electric speed further takes over from mechanical movie sequences, then the lines of force in structures and in media become loud and clear.
+We return to the inclusive form of the icon.